West African women slice cassava over a bucket

 WACOMP Guinea

 The project sought to revitalize Guinea's pineapple industry by optimizing the entire value chain, fostering sustainable economic growth, and creating a conducive business environment.
-During the project, 327 tonnes of pineapple were exported in Africa and internationally
+During the project, 327 tonnes of pineapple were exported in Africa and internationally.

-As an implementing partner, the ITC strategically facilitated Guinean pineapple access to international markets through market identification, robust marketing plans, client support in new export ventures, and crucial linkages with target markets.
+As an implementing partner, ITC strategically facilitated Guinean pineapple access to international markets through market identification, robust marketing plans, client support in new export ventures, and crucial linkages with target markets.

 The project spotlighted Guinea's diverse pineapple varieties, emphasizing the potential for niche markets and international exports.